Estimate Time5 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

 Past performance is no guarantee of future results.
-Consumer discretionary sector performance is represented by the S&P Consumer Discretionary Select Sector Index.
-Data as of December 8, 2023.
+Consumer discretionary sector performance is represented by the S&P 500 Consumer Discretionary Sector Index.
+Data as of December 9, 2024.
 Source: S&P Dow Jones Indices, a division of S&P Global.

-In 2024, I believe sector-level performance will likely continue to be driven by macroeconomic crosscurrents.
-Lower inflation and a pause or end to the Fed's rate-hike cycle could benefit the sector, as consumers might be more likely to purchase big-ticket items such as automobiles or houses.
-Better still for the sector could be a scenario in which the economy sidesteps a recession and the labor markets remain strong.
+In 2025, I believe sector-level performance will likely continue to be driven by macroeconomic crosscurrents.
+Lower inflation and further rate cuts from the Fed could benefit the sector, as consumers might be more likely to purchase big-ticket items such as cars or houses.
+Better still would be if the economy continues to grow, continues to avert recession, and the labor markets remain strong.
+If the US were to enter a recession and consumers pull back their spending, consumer discretionary stocks could face pressure.

 Fund top holdings1